fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

 Return the identity matrix, i.e. a matrix with ones on the main diagonal and zeros elsewhere.
-The return value is of type `integer`.
+The return value is of type `integer(int8)`.
+The use of `int8` was suggested to save storage.

 #### Warning

-Since the result of `eye` is of `integer` type, one should be careful about using it in arithmetic expressions.
+Since the result of `eye` is of `integer(int8)` type, one should be careful about using it in arithmetic expressions.
 For example:
 ```fortran
 real :: A(:,:)
 !> Be careful